 Many students and parents feel pressured to pick a school based on prestige and rankings.
 Rebecca Bergman, a high school senior, says, “College rankings definitely played a role in my decision-making.
 I applied early decision to an Ivy League school because I felt I should reach a little higher.
 But, that school was more of a city school and not what I really wanted.
 Luckily, I was not accepted and will be attending my true first choice school in the fall.”

-Bergman’s feelings are not uncommon.
+Bergman’s feelings on picking the right college are not uncommon.
 O’Connell, says, “We live in a brand-name society.
 Many parents want to ride around town with a certain college bumper sticker.
 But, choosing a college because of where it ranks on a list does not take into account who you are and who you want to become.”